 Both Blue Apron and Home Chef offer solid customer support options.
 This round is too close to call, so I made it a draw.

-Both have robust FAQ pages and toll-free numbers should you want to speak to a rep. Home Chef has a chatbot on hand to answer basic questions, while Blue Apron lets you chat directly with a real person.
+Both have useful FAQ pages and toll-free numbers should you want to speak to a rep. Home Chef has a chatbot on hand to answer basic questions, while Blue Apron lets you chat directly with a real person.
 Neither offers customer support via text.

 Ultimately, both services offer a wide variety of customer support options.
 Both are also equally easy to cancel (just check out this short blog post on How To Cancel Blue Apron in 3 easy steps).